Fady-Esam/news-app/README.md

 # 📰 Flutter News App

-A robust and scalable Flutter application designed to deliver a seamless and engaging news reading experience with fast performance and clean interface to keep users informed effortlessly.
+A robust and scalable Flutter application designed to deliver a seamless and engaging news reading experience with fast performance and clean interface.
+By integrating with reliable news APIs, it keeps users informed effortlessly with up-to-date content.

 ---